kavia-common/career-path-navigator-41368-41378/career_navigator_backend/docs/ENV_AND_SQLITE.md

 Troubleshooting:
 - Ensure DB_PATH directory exists and is writable by the app.
 The service will create the directory if missing.
 - If you see 400 "Database operation failed", verify DB_PATH and file permissions or remove any corrupted db file and retry.
+- If you encounter bcrypt import errors in other environments, confirm the pinned versions above or allow the passlib pure-Python fallback.